-I was a PhD student at CSDL of ICS UH Manoa advised by Professor Philip M Johnson.
+I have graduated from CSDL of ICS UH Manoa where I was advised by Professor Philip M Johnson.
 The focus of my dissertation research was on empirical software process discovery.
-Working on this, I have proposed, designed, and developed the Software Trajectory Analysis framework -- a general approach for recurrent behaviors discovery and ranking from systematic measurement of software process artifacts.
-I defended my dissertation in early 2015, and currently looking for a postdoctoral position; my short resume is available here.
+Working on this subject, I have proposed, designed, and developed the Software Trajectory Analysis framework -- a general approach for recurrent behavior discovery and ranking from systematic measurements of software artifacts.
+I defended my dissertation in early 2015 and currently looking for an academic or industrial position.
+My short resume is available here.

 Extending my dissertation research on recurrent behaviors discovery, I am increasingly involved in the development of spatio-temporal data mining techniques.
-Recently, we have proposed a novel techniques for time series recurrent patterns discovery and for spatio-temporal anomaly discovery, which are based on the symbolic discretization and grammatical inference data preprocessing.
-My next research project combines my work on recurrent behaviors discovery and spatio-temporal data ming aiming at the recurrent behaviors-based activity mining.
+Recently, we have proposed novel techniques for time series recurrent (i.e., motif) and anomalous i.e., discord) patterns discovery, which are based on the symbolic discretization and grammatical inference.
+My next research project combines the experience in recurrent behaviors discovery and spatio-temporal data ming aiming at the activity classification.

-Currently, I am working as a bioinformatics software engineer at MIAT INRA on genomics data mining.
-Previously, I have worked in a number of research projects.
-In FUNHYMAT I performed bioinformatics analysis of structure and function of microbial communities, in 3SR I was responsible for the identification and annotation of SNPs in sheep genome; at ENSAT, I was involved in the identification of genes involved in the fruit ripening; at INRIA Rennes I have designed and implemented a high-throughput sequence classification pipeline for G protein-coupled receptors (GPRs) based on the finite state machines.
+Currently, I am working as a bioinformatics software engineer at MIAT INRA on genomic "dark matter" data mining.
+Previously, I have worked in a number of research projects: in FUNHYMAT I performed bioinformatics analysis of structure and function of microbial communities, in 3SR I was responsible for the identification of disease-related SNPs in the sheep genome; at ENSAT, I was involved in the identification of transcripts and pathways involved in the fruit ripening; at INRIA Rennes I worked on the olfactory proteins identification for insect mating disruption.
 I also worked for LANL, DOE-JGI on NGS sequencing data analysis and genome finishing, and for RCUH, Hawaii on the transgenic papaya genome assembly.

 senin [at] hawaii.edu